BradLarson/GPUImage2/README.md

   - *radius*: The radius of the distortion, ranging from 0.0 to 1.0, with a default of 0.25
   - *refractiveIndex*: The index of refraction for the sphere, with a default of 0.71

-- **GlassSphereRefraction**: Same as the GPUImageSphereRefractionFilter, only the image is not inverted and there's a little bit of frosting at the edges of the glass
+- **GlassSphereRefraction**: Same as SphereRefraction, only the image is not inverted and there's a little bit of frosting at the edges of the glass
   - *center*: The center about which to apply the distortion, with a default of (0.5, 0.5)
   - *radius*: The radius of the distortion, ranging from 0.0 to 1.0, with a default of 0.25
   - *refractiveIndex*: The index of refraction for the sphere, with a default of 0.71